 Any player, administrator, manager, coach volunteer, parent, or therapist who has reason to believe they have been infected with COVID-19 should contact the [Club Name] COVID-19 Safety Coordinator.
 This would include anyone showing any symptoms, has been tested and is awaiting results, or has received positive confirmation of COVID-19.

-he [Club Name] COVID-19 Safety Coordinator, will pull the attendance records that contain the potentially infected person from the past 14 days.
+The [Club Name] COVID-19 Safety Coordinator, will pull the attendance records that contain the potentially infected person from the past 14 days.
 The COVID-19 Safety Coordinator will then communicate with as much detail to all participants who had been involved in the activity at the same time as the potentially infected person without providing personally identifiable information.

 The COVID-19 Safety Coordinator will also contact Rugby Alberta’s COVID-19 Manager with the following details: